 That’s right, Jud ‘Fabio’ Birza is a winner of this game.
 He can’t believe it and neither can I. Fabio made the wrong strategic move at every single turn, he was on the wrong side of a number of post-merge votes, he didn’t have a good social game and he had to rely on winning challenges to get himself to the end of the game.
 If he hadn’t won the final three immmunity challenges he would never have made it to finals.
 The one redeeming thing in favour of Fabio was his self-awareness, as he recognized that others were perceiving him as a dumb surfer dude and used that to appear less threatening.
 Or maybe he actually just was a dumb surfer dude all along and there was nothing strategic about it.
 Either way, he’s the second worst winner of all time.

-Michele had a very good social game, but she was never actively building alliances or leading vote offs.
-But, she was always in control of her fate in the game, working tirelessly to make sure the majority trusted her so that she could keep the pressure off of herself.
+Michele had a very good social game, but she was never actively building alliances or leading the eliminations.
+Instead Aubry and Cydney were the ones in control and had it not been for a medical evacuation to Joe del Campo, Michele would have been gone at the final five.
+But, still the bartender was often in control of her fate in the game, working tirelessly to make sure the majority trusted her so that she could keep the pressure off of herself.
 Michele remained likable, flexible and open-minded to working with all, she remained on the good side of all of the jury members and she had a good final tribal council performance.
-She did get incredibly lucky with Joe being medically evacuated as she would have been voted out in the spot had she not won immunity, but she is really not that bad of a player or winner and although her win caused a lot of debate initially, many have come around to the idea that Michele is a very worthy winner of this game.
-One of the nicest players to play the game while also being simultaneously one of the best social players of all time Michele certainly is a deserving winner of this game and as more time arrives in the future to analyze her game, she could climb even higher up the list.
+She did get incredibly lucky with Joe being medically evacuated as she would have been voted out in the spot had she not won immunity, but she really isn’t that bad of a player or winner.
+I will always argue that Aubry deserved to win more than she did and that had the Survivor Game Changers final tribal council setup been introduced back then, that Aubry probably would have won.
+However, she is one of the nicest players to play the game while also being simultaneously one of the best social players of all time.
+Michele certainly is a deserving winner of this game and as more time arrives in the future to analyze her game, she could climb even higher up the list.

 Jenna was able to win four immunity challenges to keep herself in the game.
 She also had a slightly strategic mind as she made a push to get Roger voted out pre-jury knowing that he would never vote for a female to win, and also gave up her immunity necklace at final six so that her best ally had no chance of going home and they could blindside Christy instead.
 Both of these moves proved that she was always able to recognize who was a threat to her in the game and then she was able to eliminate them before they could eliminate her.
 She was also able to take a goat to the end in Matt which severely helped her case to win.
 Jenna is hurt a lot in the rankings from not really wanting much to do with pre-merge part of the game.
 She even wanted to quit at one point.
 She also made some really bonehead moves like telling Dave everything that was going on in the woman’s camp and who she was closest to at the pre-swap feast, which meant that Dave’s first pick in the draft was Jenna’s best ally, Heidi, separating them for the first time in the game.
 However, she is not a bad winner of this game by any stretch of the imagination and was actually very strategically in-tune with what was going on in the game.
 Recognizing who was a threat and who was a goat that she could beat in the end.